salesforce-ux/slds-linter/packages/cli/README.md

 ## Features

-SLDS Linter is a custom-built linting solution based on open source [Stylelint](https://stylelint.io/) and [ESLint](https://eslint.org/) projects.
+SLDS Linter is a custom-built linting solution based on open source [ESLint](https://eslint.org/) with CSS support.
 It supports linting for both types of Lightning components.

 SLDS Linter runs on these types of files.